harryharrold/performance/FullText.md

 Deciding whether a piece of software is working or not turns out to be a really problematic area...

-Image: A complex machine?
-Or a mechanic?
+Image: https://www.flickr.com/photos/morebyless/4639456161 A machine and some people that might be mechanics

   * If you're building a client for an api which doesn't yet exist can you say it is working?
   * If your approach was wrong and you've built an implementation which you intend to discard is that working?